Duet3D/wiki-content/User_manual/Machine_configuration/DSF_RPi.md

 sudo apt-get install duetsoftwareframework
 ```

-### Installing latest unstable/beta release
+### Installing from unstable/beta feed

-If you wish to use the latest unstable DSF components, you can run the following commands instead:
+If you wish to use the latest unstable/beta DSF components, you can run the following commands instead:

 ```
 wget -q https://pkg.duet3d.com/duet3d.gpg